-All board members ensure that the staff members they employ observe the confidentiality obligation accordingly.
+All Board members ensure that the staff members they employ observe the confidentiality obligation accordingly.

-3.6 In Supervisory Boards with codetermination, representatives of the shareholders and of the employees should prepare the Supervisory Board meetings separately, possibly with members of the Management Board.
+3.6 In Supervisory Boards with codetermination, representatives of the shareholders and of the employees can prepare the Supervisory Board meetings separately, possibly with members of the Management Board.

-If necessary, the Supervisory Board should meet without the Management Board.
+If necessary, the Supervisory Board shall meet without the Management Board.